Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Ribbon lake

 Glaciers ero te valley into the typical U-shape.
 These lakes are typically long, thin and deep as a result of compressing flow, as this ice is likely to havee from area of high incline to a more expansive area   a the ice is more likely to move faster and pushed into a thinner area downstream, so is more likely to erode vertically rather than laterally.
-This depression (or **rock basin**) is then refilled with water after a glacier retreats.
+This depression (or **rock basin**) is then refilvalley landform.
+They are visibled with water after a glacier retreats.
 More detail over aieted to swatullswattecacvt t td he Li District case study section.

 #### Misfit stream